zopefoundation/Zope/zdgbook/Security.rst

 permission to view the 'index_html' object itself.
 For more information on this topic, see Chapter 3, "Object Publishing".

-The Zope security policy is consulted when an object is accessed the publishing machinery, for example when a web request is submitted.
+The Zope security policy is consulted when an object is accessed by the publishing machinery, for example when a web request is submitted.